audachang/aclutil/README.md

-# aclutil
+# aclutils

-frequently used R routines in ACL
+requently used R routines in ACL